BoghosYouseef/cypress-cucumber-auto-setup/README.md

 # Validation

-You can check if you followed the steps correctly by running the following command in cmd '''npm run test:e2e''' When that command runs successfully, you will see cypress UI with a single feature named "featureFileTest"
+You can check if you followed the steps correctly by running the following command in cmd inside the project's folder: '''npm run test:e2e'''
+When that command runs successfully, you will see cypress UI with a single feature named "featureFileTest"